Abhi591/My-work/README.md

-# The two other files are part of my learning process
-# The titanic file which i learnt when i started learning from kaggle
+## The titanic code contains the survival prediction of the titanic dataset which i learnt from kaggle
 # The other one is based on NLP sentimental analysis